We offer comprehensive treatment for those living with bulimia.

 Spotting The Signs Of Bulimia Nervosa

-Sufferers of bulimia are often very secretive, sometimes going to great lengths to conceal their cycle of binge eating and purging.
+Those living with bulimia nervosa often become overly secretive, sometimes going to great lengths to conceal their cycle of binge eating and purging.

-Some of the signs and symptoms of bulimia are listed below, although this isn’t an exhaustive list:
+Some of the signs and symptoms of bulimia are listed below.
+However, please note that this is not an exhaustive list of symptoms, as every person will often have varying experiences with bulimia.

-- Eating excessive amounts of food then purging by vomiting or taking laxatives
+- Eating excessive amounts of food and then purging by vomiting or taking laxatives.

 Effects Of Bulimia